fastn-stack/fastn/fastn-preact/README.md

 - [x] js-interop: set-value/get-value
 - [x] record global, component mutates single field
 - [x] list global, component mutates single item
-- [ ] record with two mutations (on the same click handle we want to modify two fields to see if they are updated together)
+- [x] record with two mutations (on the same click handle we want to modify two fields to see if they are updated together)
+- [ ] list with two mutations
 - [ ] list of record test
 - [ ] global formula
 - [ ] component level formula